-As of December 31, 2018, the Company had 42 rental properties, consisting of the real property associated with 33 gaming and related facilities operated by Penn, the real property associated with five gaming and related facilities operated by Eldorado, the real property associated with three gaming and related facilities operated by Boyd and the real property associated with the Casino Queen in East St. Louis, Illinois.
+As of December 31, 2019, the Company had 41 rental properties, consisting of the real property associated with 32 gaming and related facilities operated by Penn, the real property associated with five gaming and related facilities operated by Eldorado, the real property associated with three gaming and related facilities operated by Boyd and the real property associated with the Casino Queen in East St. Louis, Illinois.
 All rental properties are subject to long-term triple-net leases.
 For additional information pertaining to our tenant leases and our rental properties see Item 1.

-GLPI Financed Properties
+GLPI Financed Property

-As of December 31, 2018, the Company had financial interests in two casino properties through secured mortgage loans to the respective casino owner-operators.
-For additional information pertaining to these properties see Item 1.
+As of December 31, 2019, the Company had a financial interest in one casino property through a real estate loan to the respective casino owner-operator.
+For additional information pertaining to this property see Item 1.